aveao/avenet42/README.md

 ### general TODOs (will be moved to issues eventually)

 - tools/helper_convertfont: make an adj tool to generate font pngs from font files
-- hw: battery
+- hw: battery -> done, yet to publish
-- hw: case
+- hw: case -> done, yet to publish
 - web: make btweb UI available over web
 - web: get/set config over web (with some amount of auth)
 - btweb: service workers for UI to work offline